 Plan to do four workouts a week: Two will focus on the bench press, and two will focus on the squat/deadlift (since many of the same muscles contribute to both lifts, it makes sense to train them both in the same session).

 Within those workouts, you'll further divide your training into "dynamic effort" and "maximum effort" days.
 On dynamic days, the focus will be on lifting explosively, because training your muscles to apply force to the bar rapidly will ultimately lead to strength increases.
 On maximum effort days, you'll lift very heavy weights to develop maximum strength directly.

 Throughout your training, you'll focus on weak points—your ability to lock your elbows out on the bench press or begin their pull from the ground on the deadlift.
 This ensures that when it's time to go all out, there are no defects in your technique to hold you back.
 Powerlifter or not, anybody can quickly gain strength and muscle with these variations.

 You don't have to commit to a crazy powerlifting regimen in order to benefit from incorporating a bit of the sport into your gym routine.
 Here are some of the many advantages:

-GREATER AB DEFINITION.
-Heavy lifting burns loads of calories and keeps your metabolism elevated for hours longer than aerobic exercise.
-Forgetthe treadmill, in fact-your metabolism slows within minutes of stepping off the racing belt.
+GREATER AB DEFINITION: Heavy lifting burns loads of calories and keeps your metabolism elevated for hours longer than aerobic exercise.
+So forget the treadmill, and pick up a barbell.
+(In fact, your metabolism slows within minutes of stepping off the racing belt.)